Italy–Turkey relations: Italian culture in Turkey

 Istanbul is home to one of the Italian Cultural Institutes opened throughout the world by the Italian Ministry of Foreign Affairs.
 The Institute, among other cultural activities, offers Italian language courses, also offered by a number of Turkish universities, such as Ankara University and Istanbul University.

 İzmir and Ankara are hosts to, respectively, the Italian Culture Center "Carlo Goldoni" and the Italian Friendship Association "Casa Italia".
 Both of these associations engage in the organisation of events promoting Italian culture and of courses teaching the Italian language.

 A number of Italian schools are present in Turkey, with the great majority of them being located in Istanbul.
 Italian schools in Turkey include kindergartens, elementary, middle, and high schools.

 Immigration

 It is estimated that there are 30,000 to 40,000 Turks residing in Italy.

+Embassies

+Embassy of Turkey in Rome

+The Embassy of Turkey in Rome (Türkiye Cumhuriyeti Roma Büyükelçiliği) is Turkey's diplomatic mission to Italy.
+It is located at Via Palestro, 28, Rome.
+The current ambassador is Ömer Gücük.

+The Turkish Embassy in Italy is a diplomatic mission representing the interests of the Turkish government in Italy.